lkodinsson/MARS/Fantasy/MagicEquipment.md

 ## Scrolls

 While not technically a magic item, scrolls do contain information for casting magic spells.
-Scrolls are limited only to spells available to the [arcana skill](/Fantasy/Skills.md#arcana-int), as it only provides them a benefit.
+Scrolls are limited only to spells available to the [arcana skill](/Fantasy/Skills.md#arcana-int), as they only provides users of arcana a benefit.
 The cost of a scroll depends on the mana cost and difficulty to cast a spell.
 All spells that share these values will cost the same amount to buy.

 ##### Table: Scrolls Cost
 | Mana<br/>Cost | Spellcasting<br/>Difficulty | Price |